 The CredSSP protocol delegates the user's credentials from a client to a server over a mutually authenticated encrypted channel.
-To avoid revealing the user credentials to unauthorized hosts, the CredSSP client should delegate only to trusted servers, as expressed through the security policy that governs the client's computer.
-It should be noted that the CredSSP protocol was designed to enable the server to impersonate the client across a number of different applications that require the user's long-lived credentials (password).
+To avoid revealing the user credentials to unauthorized hosts, the CredSSP client delegates only to trusted servers, as expressed through the security policy that governs the client's computer.
+The CredSSP protocol was designed to enable the server to impersonate the client across a number of different applications that require the user's long-lived credentials (password).